Megh1204/Bits_and_Bytes/small_scale_projects/fsm_machines/vending_machine/README.md

 Our expectation is that at any given time the coin sensor should only detect a nickel or a dime, or it need not detect any coin in which case the state will remain same, but it should not detect both nickel and a dime at the same time instant.
 If in case that happens, I would consider that a invalid input or there is a glitch in the coin sensor which is causing such input pattern.
 But for some reason that happens, lets give priority to dime and advance 10 cents.

-Also, the inputs could be synchronous to the clock or asynchronous to the clock.
-Because in typical vending machines, the coin sensor only considers if the dime or nickel or any typical coin being deposited but in most use cases there might/might not be a notion of the clock inside the vending machine.
+Also, the inputs could be synchronous or asynchronous to the clock.
+And similarly the outputs also could be synchronous or asynchronous to the clock.